Jobs and Internships

 Immigration Equality’s New York City office is offering two to three summer internship positions for law students.
 Immigration Equality is a national organization fighting for equal immigration rights for the … Read more

-Immigration Equality is seeking a dynamic, committed individual for a spring internship in our Washington, DC office.
-This individual will help us work to promote equal immigration rights for the … Read more
+Immigration Equality is seeking a dynamic, committed individual for an internship in our Washington, DC office.
+This individual will help us work to promote equal immigration rights for the lesbian, … Read more